Ubuntu

 For Ubuntu, Fedora, OpenSuse, CentOS: Microsoft’s Skype division has released a “major” update of Skype for Linux, its proprietary voice, video and text messaging client.
 The newly released Skype for Linux 4.2 comes with tons of improvements, many bug fixes – and several little tweaks called features.
 In this release Microsoft claims to have “increased” the stability of the Skype for Linux client “when logging in from a Microsoft account”.
 More»

-Posted in Linux Mint, Ubuntu | No Comments »
+Posted in Linux Mint, Ubuntu | Comments Off on Microsoft releases Skype for Linux 4.2

 Ubuntu: Portal and Left 4 Dead 2 are now Yours Too

-Ubuntu, Linux gamers now have access to Valve’s Half-Life, Half-Life: Blue Shift, and the newly released Left 4 Dead 2 aka L4D2.
+Ubuntu, Linux gamers now have access to Valveā€™s Half-Life, Half-Life: Blue Shift, and the newly released Left 4 Dead 2 aka L4D2.
 As an extra, the Left for Dead 2 contains Extended Mutation System.
 The launch of Half-Life 2 for Linux was inevitable, it was just about time.
 Keep in mind that all these games are still in Beta, for the Linux platform.
 Ignite your Steam Linux client to begin downloading these latest Valve Linux titles.

 More»

-Posted in Open-Source, Ubuntu | Comments Off
+Posted in Open-Source, Ubuntu | Comments Off on Ubuntu: Portal and Left 4 Dead 2 are now Yours Too

 CrunchBang 11 “Waldorf” – Overview and Screenshots

-Debian based Linux distribution CrunchBang 11 has been released.
-Dedicated to the speed-obsessed Ubuntu fans, CrunchBang 11 alias “Waldorf” is also dubbed by the project manager as “the most thoroughly tested CrunchBang release to date”.
+Debian based Linux distribution CrunchBang Linux 11 has been released.
+Dedicated to the speed-obsessed Ubuntu fans, CrunchBang Linux 11 alias “Waldorf” is also dubbed by the project manager as “the most thoroughly tested CrunchBang release to date”.
 Maintaining it’s low-drag, no extra fluff tradition CrunchBang 11 is said to be as stable as the underlying Debian 7 “Wheezy”.
 More»

-Posted in Open-Source, Ubuntu | Comments Off
+Posted in Open-Source, Ubuntu | Comments Off on CrunchBang 11 “Waldorf” – Overview and Screenshots

 • RSS